We back dedication.

 Dr. Marcelo Carvalho de Andrade

 We have an Olympic rower on our board!
-With a medical degree from the Universidade Gama Filho in Rio de Janeiro, Marcelo has focused his career on bridging the gap between economic development and social sustainability.
+With a medical degree from the Universidade Gama Filho in Rio de Janeiro, Marcello has focused his career on bridging the gap between economic development and social sustainability.
 Marcello founded the charity Pro-Natura International, then Terra Capital Investors Ltd, and Earth Capital—the world's largest private equity fund that only focuses on climate and sustainability.
 He has been responsible for large-scale projects in sustainable development for both global companies and governments and has participated in BHP Billiton's forum for corporate social responsibility, DuPont's World Wide Biotech Panel, and Procter & Gamble's Sustainability Council.

 Board and management